 In advocating access to the EAZ quota, NC is mindful of the possibility that the advice provided by the Nunavut Wildlife Management Board and the Nunavik Marine Resources Management Board to the Minister of Fisheries and Oceans may present an alternate TAC recommendation and, in any event, the Minister may choose to set the TAC at some other level.
 Nevertheless, the prospects for a substantial quota increase in the EAZ appear certain.
-NC proposes that if the final TAC decision varies from NC's projected 2042-ton increase, the same sharing approach should be followed with the Offshore sector and Northern Coalition sharing equally the quota increase remaining following adherence to the respective land claims agreements.
+NC proposes that if the final TAC decision varies from NC's recommended increase, that NC receive a quota allocation as proposed in the amount of 2,072 tons, again following adherence to the respective land claim agreements.